 At a glance, the frame of the Mini appears much the same as that of the larger bike, but closer examination shows otherwise.
 To this writer, the frame of the Mini looks like a 'productionised' version of the original frame, which in comparison looks more like a prototype.
 Perhaps this is what the larger one would have looked like if someone with as much of an eye for costs as perfection had readied it for production – like the three Lines Brothers, the people behind the Triang(le) company (three lines…triangle…get it?).

 The new small Moulton covered a wide range of conventional frame sizes.
 The original Moulton, though very long, had been designed to accommodate most adults of either sex.
-Those left out, from kids upwards, would now be covered by the new entrant, with kids and adult versions created by fitting suitably sized handlebars, stem, seat post and crankset, one of the benefits of the open-style frame.
+Those left out, from kids upwards, would now be covered by the new entrant; kids and adult versions were made possible by fitting suitably sized handlebars, stem, seat post and crankset, one of the benefits of the open-style frame.
 There would be much overlap between the adult versions and the larger Moultons, so many folk would be well served by either (the writer, 170cm, included).

 The small Moulton was a success, but it was not enough to save the by-then ailing Moulton company; Raleigh took over and continued production of Moultons, big and small, in 1967.
 Ever searching for subtle ways to cut costs, Raleigh got carried away and unsubtly omitted the front suspension on some versions of the Mini, with consequences Alex Moulton would likely have predicted (had they been inclined to listen to him).
 Raleigh-built Moultons lingered until 1974.

 This example began life as a 'Super 4', a model primarily intended for adult (up to 178cm/5' 10”) use, though it was advertised as being small enough for six year olds (and small 15 year olds).
 The bike retains its original finish and still looks half presentable from a distance, despite extensive battle scarring.